keeks-mtl/go-tennis/README.md

 - There are two navigation bars on large sized screens and bigger (>992px).
     1. The top nav bar has Go-Tennis logo beside Go-Tennis, a search bar, my account, and shopping bag links.
     2. The second navigational bar has Coaches, Lessons, Book Lesson, and Shop.
-- On smaller screens there is One navigational bar(<992px).
+- On smaller screens (<992px) there is one navigational bar.
     - The hamburger icon which is a dropdown menu with Coaches, Lessons, Book Lesson, and Shop.
     - And beside the hamburger icon, Home link, My Account dropdown, Search, and Shopping bag.
 - When a user is not logged in, the My Account dropdown has links to Register and Log In.